gvwilson/thirdbit/src/fiction/iffy/index.md

 and the fuzz on his lip had turned into an actual mustache.

-They talked a bit more after that about teenagers Iffy half-remembered from long-ago classes and awkward play-dates.
+They talked a bit more after that about teenagers Iffy half-remembered from long-ago classes and awkward play-dates, though mostly Jeep talked while Iffy nodded.
 This one had joined the Marines full-time after their induction and was off somewhere in the backayonder.
 That one was apprenticing as a teacher,